Skip to main content

 Research Interests

-The topology of existing monolithic tokamaks (without joints) mean that the magnets in current MCF machines can’t easily be repaired or replaced without extreme costs in time and money.
-Modular magnets will allow replacements to be made in smaller parts and will not require dismantling the vacuum vessel, significantly affecting the cost and complexity of repairing a damaged tokamak.
+The topology of existing monolithic tokamaks (without joints) means that the magnets and first wall in current MCF machines can’t easily be repaired or replaced without extreme costs in time and money.
+Modular magnets will allow replacements to be made in smaller parts and will not require dismantling the vacuum vessel, significantly reducing the cost and complexity of repairing a damaged tokamak.
+They will also enable the use of more complex field coils, such as those used in advanced divertor designs.
+[2]

 Yeekin Tsui, Elizabeth Surrey and Damian Hampshire.
 Soldered Joints – An essential component of demountable HTS fusion magnets – SUST 29 075005 (2016)